SergeoLacruz/inventree-supplier-panel/README.md

 as mentioned in the Mouser section and transfers both to Digikey.
 Digikey sends back the list in the correct currency.
 Unfortunately the currency code is not sent back.
 The only thing Digikey sends is a currency symbol but no info if $ is USD, AUD or whatever kind of Dollar.
-The plugin shows the symbol in the table for control.
+Mouser does not allow to set the currency.
+Mouser selects the currency automatically based on the country where the request comes from.

-## Automatically add supplierparts
+## Automatically create supplierparts
-The plugin can add supplierparts based on the supplier part number.
+The plugin can create supplierparts based on the supplier part number.
 For users with edit part permission a panel called "Automatic Supplier parts" is shown.
 Here you can select the supplier and add the exact supplier part number.
 The plugin will create a corresponding  supplierpart.
 I can fill the following part fields automatically: